THIS DATE IN HISTORY: Oct. 12

-1972: Germain Gagnon scores with 1:09 remaining in the third period to give the first-year New York Islanders their first victory, 3-2 against the Los Angeles Kings at Nassau Coliseum.
-Rookie Billy Harris, the No. 1 pick in the 1972 NHL Draft, scores the first two goals for the Islanders.
+1972: Germain Gagnon scores with 1:09 remaining in the third period to give the expansion New York Islanders their first victory, 3-2 against the Los Angeles Kings at Nassau Coliseum.
+Rookie forward Billy Harris, the No. 1 pick in the 1972 NHL Draft, scores the first two goals for the Islanders.

 1976: Don Murdoch of the New York Rangers ties the NHL record for most goals in a game by a rookie when he scores five times in a 10-4 win against the Minnesota North Stars at Met Center.
 Murdoch matches the mark set by Toronto's Howie Meeker on Jan.
 8, 1947.

 1977: The Montreal Canadiens extend their unbeaten streak in season-openers to 15 games (11 wins, four ties) by defeating the North Stars 7-3 at the Forum.
-Defenseman Guy Lapointe has a goal and two assists for Montreal.
+Defenseman Guy Lapointe scores one goal and assists on two others for Montreal.

 2005: Alex Ovechkin scores a goal to become the first player in Capitals history with points in each of his first five games with the team.
 The milestone comes in a 7-2 road loss to the Carolina Hurricanes.

 2006: Ryan Smyth breaks one of Wayne Gretzky's team records when he scores three goals in a 2:01 span early in the third period to help the Edmonton Oilers defeat the San Jose Sharks 6-4 at Rexall Place.
 Smyth's fifth NHL hat trick breaks Gretzky's Oilers record for fastest three goals by 17 seconds.